Notes on John 10

 proclaimed to them.
 For this reason missionary work is never futile.
 These

 “other sheep” are also among those the Father has given Him (6:37-40).
-God can speak of having those He will yet
+God can

-save, as we read in Acts 18:10, when He told Paul, “I have many people in this
+speak of having those He will yet save, as we read in Acts 18:10, when He told

-evangelize “other sheep,” the Gentiles!
-After facing difficulty, the Lord spoke
+the Gentiles!
+After facing difficulty, the Lord spoke to him in a vision to

-to him in a vision to encourage him.
-Part of that encouragement was the word
+encourage him.
+Part of that encouragement was that word that He had many people

-that the Lord had many people in that city (Acts 18:9,10).
-In Acts 13:44-52,
+in that city (Acts 18:9,10).
+In Acts 13:44-52, Paul had spoken of their

-Paul had spoken of their ministry to Gentiles as commanded by God in Isaiah
+ministry to Gentiles as commanded by God in Isaiah 49:6.
+They were to be “a

-49:6.
-They were to be “a light for the Gentiles, that you may bring
+light for the Gentiles, that you may bring salvation to the ends of the earth.”

-be with His servants till the end of the age (Matthew 28:18-20), was bringing
+Thus the Lord Jesus, Who promised to be with His servants till the end of

-in other sheep who were not of the original sheep pen.
-He was fulfilling His
+the age (Matthew 28:18-20), was bringing in other sheep who were not of the

-words in John 10:16.
+original sheep pen.
+He was fulfilling His words in John 10:16.

 The

-result of this salvation going to the ends of the earth, is that all the
+result of this salvation going to the ends of the earth is that all the

 gathered sheep will be one flock under one Shepherd.
 This raises in our day one